The Best Collagen for Skin: A Doctor's Honest Guide

 Think of it this way: if your body can’t absorb the collagen you take, you won’t get any of the benefits.
 Because marine collagen’s structure is more similar to human collagen, it gets to work faster and more effectively.
 While bovine collagen is often cheaper and more common, choosing a marine-based collagen gives you a better chance of seeing those desired changes in your skin, joints, and metabolism.

-Why Hydrolyzed Collagen Peptides Are Non-Negotiable
+Why Hydrolyzed Peptides Are a Non-Negotiable

 If you see the word “collagen” on a label, your next step should be to look for the words “hydrolyzed” or “peptides.”
 This is non-negotiable.
 Whole collagen molecules are very large, too large for your body to absorb properly.
 The hydrolysis process breaks these large molecules down into smaller, usable chains of amino acids called collagen peptides.